PINTO0309/onnx2tf/docs/fb_refactor8_improvements.md

 owner expression occurs once, and the phase store remains exactly 128 calls, 128 unique IDs, and 128 owner expressions.
 No real-model conversion was repeated for this ownership-only extraction.

+## Characterize post-cleanup SiNet/CSP-attention cleanup

+The managed 27-result inventory next selects the unconsumed post-cleanup SiNet pre-add/resize result and its immediately following recorded CSP-attention pass.
+Both operations already share the same `ModelIRPassContext`.
+A future `run_post_cleanup_sinet_csp_attention_cleanup()` owner can therefore call `run_sinet_preadd_resize_recovery(context)` first, then call the existing CSP attention implementation with `context.model_ir` and `context.layout_state`.
+The lowerer can record returned element `[1]` directly without retaining the observation-only SiNet result.

+The boundary keeps the recorded `cleanup.very_late.prune_reconcile` phase as its immediate predecessor and the recorded `cleanup.post_cleanup.sa_pa_mirrorpad` phase as its immediate successor.
+The strict contract fixes the current zero-argument compatibility route, all six ordered SiNet child schemas, the CSP one-key schema, exact context/model/layout forwarding, the retained lowerer wrappers, and the absence of result-driven control flow.

+Production remains unchanged pending the two-child context owner.
+Focused and fixed affected sequential characterization report `3 passed, 1 xfailed` and `293 passed, 1 xfailed` across 9 files; the sole expected failure requires the intentionally absent future owner.
+The raw/managed inventory remains 29/27 and the phase store remains exactly 128 calls, 128 unique IDs, and 128 owner expressions.
+Ruff, bytecode compilation, and whitespace checks pass.
+No real-model conversion was repeated for this characterization.